mayank20patel05/HelloWorld/README.md

 # HelloWorld
-"This file was created to list the best quotes that can be helpful go get motivation."
+"This file was created to list the best quotes that can be helpful to get motivation."

 Thank you :)